 Weighted voting games are an important, widely used, and mathematically appealing class of yes/no voting games, whose computational properties have been closely studied (Deng & Papadimitriou 1994; Elkind et al. 2007).
-However, k-vector weighted voting games have received much less attention from a computational point of view, although they also play a very significant role in real-world political systems.
-We have investigated a number of questions relating to the dimensionality of k-vector weighted voting games.
-The closest related work we know of is (Deineko & Woeginger 2006), which shows that it is NP-complete to check whether, given a collection of d_2 weighted voting games, it is possible to represent it as a collection of d_1 weighted voting games, $1 \le d_2 < d_1$.
-Our work differs in many ways: for example, we consider monotone and 0, 1 weight cases, and consider more general problems; moreover we prove completeness rather than hardness.
+However, k-vector weighted voting games have received much less attention, although they also play a significant role in real-world political systems.
+We investigated questions relating to the dimensionality of k-vector weighted voting games.
+The closest related work we know of is (Deineko & Woeginger 2006), which shows that it is NP-complete to check whether, given a collection of $d_2$ weighted voting games, it is possible to represent it as a collection of $d_1$ weighted voting games, $1 \le d_2 < d_1$ .
+Our work differs in many ways: for example, we consider monotone and 0,1weight cases, and consider more general problems; moreover we prove completeness rather than hardness.
 Several issues suggest themselves for future work.
-One is the relationship to other representations for ves/no games.
+One is the relationship to other representations for yes/no games.
 For example, logical representations of coalitional games have received some attention recently (e.g., (Ieong & Shoham 2005)).
 It would be interesting to consider the relations between such representations and (k-vector) weighted voting games.
+Acknowledgments: This research was supported by the EPSRC under the "Market Based Control" project, and by the ESRC EUROCORES LogiCCC project "Computational Foundations of Social Choice".